The College’s Quality framework is made up of two programmes – Foundation and Cornerstone.

 Purchasing a module

-The Cornerstone Equity, Teaching and Continuous Quality Improvement modules are available for purchasing.
+The Cornerstone Equity and Continuous Quality Improvement modules are available for purchase now.
+The Teaching module will be available for purchase 1 March 2021.

 To purchase a module, please click the practice administration button below.
 Login details have been sent to the primary contact of each practice.
 If you need a reminder, please email firstname.lastname@example.org